Mary’s Spring Mix Salad with Feta and Pine Nuts

 - Put the greens in a mixing bowl and toss with enough dressing to coat the greens.
 Add the Feta and pine nuts and toss again.

 - Season to taste with salt and fresh-ground black pepper and toss again; then serve right away.

-This is a fancier salad idea using Mary’s Perfect Salad Dressing for Spring Mix Salad.
+This is a fancier salad idea using Mary’s Perfect Easy Dressing for Spring Mix Greens.
 You can see the dressing amounts at that post if you only want to make one salad.